-As previously detailed in the Market Conditions section of this report (see pages 34-54), apartment property rents and prices steeply increased during the recovery phase of the 2010-2020 economic cycle.
+Market conditions were discussed in detail on pages 37-71 of this report.
+As noted in that section, apartment property rents and prices steeply increased during the recovery phase of the 2010-2020 economic cycle.
 However, most of that gain was concentrated in the period between 2011 and mid-2016.
 Subsequently, apartment property prices showed flattening trends from around late-2016 through mid-2017.
 More recently, apartment property prices again significantly increased in the second half of 2017 and through 2018.
 Local market apartment property prices showed a flat to perhaps mildly rising trend in 2019 and into early-2020.

-Much of the U.S. economy essentially has been shut down since mid- to late-March of 2020.
-Since that time, sales activity has been slow and it is difficult to determine price direction with a high degree of reliability.
+Much of the U.S. economy was essentially shut down in the spring of 2020.
+Some restrictions have since been loosened, and economic activity was vastly improved in Q3-2020.
+Still, subsequent to the pandemic outbreak investment property sales activity has been slow and it is difficult to determine price direction with a high degree of reliability.
 As previously discussed in this report, the apartment property price indices produced by Real Capital Analytics and Green Street Advisors showed opposite conclusions for apartment price trends in April of 2020, with the former indicating a rise in prices and the latter showing a steep decline.
-Green Street's May 2020 report then showed apartment property prices stabilizing last month.
+Green Street's subsequent reports have showed stabilizing apartment property prices after the decline during the spring while Real Capital Analytics showed slight increases in apartment property prices in recent months.